barisakdas/Dotnet-React-Example/README.md

-# Golang - React Todo App
+# DOTNET - REACT APP

 The project is designed as an api-client application.
 The api side is built with .Net6.
 MSSql is selected as the database.
 The client side is created with React.